KernFerm/BubblesTheDev-WebBrowser/README.md

 ## Overview

-Version `1.0.46` continues the gaming and streaming performance optimization work so the browser can reduce unnecessary load when OBS Studio, Streamlabs Desktop, fullscreen games, borderless-windowed games, or heavy system load are detected.
+Version `1.0.48` continues the gaming and streaming performance optimization work so the browser can reduce unnecessary load when OBS Studio, Streamlabs Desktop, fullscreen games, borderless-windowed games, or heavy system load are detected, while also improving the managed install and update experience.

 - Intelligent gaming and streaming optimization mode with Windows-safe local detection
 - Adaptive background throttling, tab sleeping, and lower hidden-tab rendering pressure
 - Lightweight performance panel with status visibility and user controls
+- Chrome-like first-launch update follow-up after install for managed-update builds
 - Hardened Music Downloader with queueing, cooldowns, abuse controls, and responsible-use consent
 - Bundled binary integrity verification for `yt-dlp`, `ffmpeg`, and `ffprobe`
 - Trusted-source-aware download handling remains in place